Caiman Sea Stories

 Dependents cruises are usually a lot of fun and uneventful - except this one time in 1960...

-One of the Chiefs on board (name witheld) was in charge of doing the compensation for the Dependents Cruise in the summer of 1960.
+One of the Chiefs on board (name withheld) was in charge of doing the compensation for the Dependents Cruise in the summer of 1960.
 Due to a math error in his calculations, (He slipped a decimal place.)
 We loaded 50,000 # of water into Forward Trim Tank, and WRT.
 We went out and after we crossed the 100 fathom curve we did our dive.
 Remember we were packed with dependents.
 Capt.
 Buchannan was in the Conn and told the Diving Officer (A newly Qualified Ensign) to "Take'r down to 100 feet smartly.
 Give them a good show."

 They sounded the diving alarm and started down.
 Of course the bottom dropped out from under us.
 The Diving Officer standing with his right hand in the overhead wire way and his sweety attached to his left hip, gave the order for full dive on both planes.
 As the angle went off scale and the shallow depth gauge went below 160 feet, The Ensign kept telling the planesmen to "Take a little off the angle."
 He had obviously gone where no man had gone before.
 My wife, seven months pregnant, took it all in stride.
 I on the other hand was in near panic, as were all the qualified persons.
 From the Conn we heard Captain Buchannan shouting, "Blow everything, blow everything."
 I was standing next to the forward end of the "Blow Station" and started opening Blow valves from the forward end as the Aux of the Watch started from the After end.
 The boys in the Maneuvering Room put the Main Motors in Back Emergency without orders.